tajchert/Glass_Keyboard/README.md

 ###Details
 App isn't yet in stable release, I will finish it in few hours (I need some sleep).
+However it should work (with some minor bugs).

 ![select symbol](https://raw.githubusercontent.com/tajchert/Glass_Keyboard/master/screenshots/one.jpg)